 Contribution of the photo to a debate of general interest

-Does the image refer to a situation or event which raises particular interest within society?
-Society has the right to be informed about situations and events of general interest, for example, political issues, crimes, catastrophes or public demonstrations.
-In these situations your right to control the use of your image has to be balanced against society’s right to be informed.
+Does the image refer to a situation or event which raises particular interest in society?
+The wider society has the right to be informed about situations and events of general interest, for example, political issues, crimes, catastrophes and public demonstrations.
+In these situations, your right to control the use of your image has to be balanced against society’s right to be informed.

 Prior conduct of the person photographed

-Have you previously revealed private information and photos to the press?
-In such a case, you have showed a positive attitude towards having your private life discussed in the media and thus the level of protection of your private life is lower.
-However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving a person protection against the publication of a photo.
+This criterion is only relevant if you have previously revealed private information and photos to the press.
+In such a case, you have showed your positive attitude towards having your private life discussed in the media and the level of protection of your private life is therefore lower.
+However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving a person of protection against the publication of a photo.